-The following application forms should be completed for individuals seeking AAC services; contact information and submission details are included on the forms:
+The following application forms should be completed for individuals seeking AAC services; contact information and submission details are included in the following forms:

 Augmentative and Alternative Communication Research

-Jennifer Kent-Walsh, FAAST Center Director & Professor of Communication Sciences and Disorders, is the Principal Investigator for several externally funded research projects.
+Jennifer Kent-Walsh, Ph.D., FAAST Center director and professor of communication sciences and disorders, is the principal investigator for several externally funded research projects.
 Local children are eligible to enroll in these investigations, including two current investigations funded by the National Institutes of Health; Dr. Kent-Walsh and her faculty colleagues Ms. Nancy Harrington and Ms. Carolyn Buchanan currently are seeking to identify 3, 4, and 5 year-old children to participate in these ongoing investigations.
 Please click on the following links to see additional information and contact information.
 Compensation is provided for all participants.